chivicTen30/settime_frontend_development/README.md

 # this is a github repository for the batch k settime students
 ## classes started 11th febuary 2024
-### mr williams is taking us on github class and how to save and use a readme file
+### mr godwin is taking us on github class and how to save and use a readme file and there will be an assignment